Function (mathematics): Restriction and extension

-The codomain may also be a vector space.
-In this case, one talks of a vector-valued function.
-If the domain is contained in a Euclidean space, or more generally a manifold, a vector-valued function is often called a vector field.

 In calculus

 The idea of function, starting in the 17th century, was fundamental to the new infinitesimal calculus.
 At that time, only real-valued functions of a real variable were considered, and all functions were assumed to be smooth.
 But the definition was soon extended to functions of several variables and to functions of a complex variable.
 In the second half of the 19th century, the mathematically rigorous definition of a function was introduced, and functions with arbitrary domains and codomains were defined.

 Functions are now used throughout all areas of mathematics.
 In introductory calculus, when the word function is used without qualification, it means a real-valued function of a single real variable.
 The more general definition of a function is usually introduced to second or third year college students with STEM majors, and in their senior year they are introduced to calculus in a larger, more rigorous setting in courses such as real analysis and complex analysis.